Authored by the expert who managed and guided the team behind the South Africa Property Pack

 Which neighborhoods are most popular with expats in South Africa right now?

-The top neighborhoods most popular with expats in South Africa include Sea Point and De Waterkant in Cape Town, Sandton and Rosebank in Johannesburg, and Umhlanga in Durban.
+The most popular expat rental neighborhoods in South Africa are Sea Point and Green Point in Cape Town, Sandton and Rosebank in Johannesburg, and Umhlanga and Ballito on the KwaZulu-Natal coast.

 Who rents, and what do tenants want in South Africa right now?